aaivu/In21-S7-CS4681-AML-Research-Projects/projects/210110B-GNN_Citation-Networks/docs/literature_review.md

 8. Dong, Y., Chawla, N., & Swami, A. (2017). metapath2vec: Scalable Representation Learning for Heterogeneous Networks. *KDD*.
 9. Li, G., et al. (2019).
 DeepGCNs: Can GCNs Go as Deep as CNNs? *ICCV*.
 10. Vaswani, A., et al. (2017).
 Attention Is All You Need. *NeurIPS*.

-*(Extend to 15–20 refs by adding works on OGB, heterogeneous GNN benchmarks, label noise in graphs, and uncertainty modeling in GNNs.)*